FarukErat/Othello/README.md

 # Othello/Reversi
 A Simple Othello Game
 This game is playable against cpu.
 However, cpu makes completely random moves.<br>
-Thus, its moves are usually not wisely done.
+Thus, its moves are usually not wisely done.<br>
+Games can be saved to and loaded from files.

 ## HOW TO PLAY